A Beginner’s Guide to Trench Drain Systems: Efficient Water Management Solutions

 Materials: Trench Drain Grates

-Multiple grate styles are available, with various levels of slip resistance.
+Multiple trench grate styles are available, with various levels of slip resistance.
 These are marketed as ACO’s Heelsafe® Anti-Slip Range.
-A variety of materials is available; the most common are ductile iron, mild steel, stainless steel and plastic.
+A variety of materials is offered; the most common are ductile iron, mild steel, stainless steel and plastic.

 Materials: Edge Rails